seb646/static-sinatra-tutorial/README.md

 	$ touch app.rb

-You should see the app.rb file appear in the file tree to the left of the text editor.
+You should see the "app.rb" file appear in the file tree to the left of the text editor.
 Click on the file and copy/paste the following configurations and routes:

 ```ruby
 require 'sinatra'